Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Preliminaries of multi-parameter estimation

-To quantify the mean squared error in a unified manner, we employ the covariance matrix formalism.
-Specifically, the mean-squared error is captured by the $d \times d$ covariance matrix $\mathbf{\Sigma}$, whose elements are defined as
+For a fixed estimation protocol, the mean squared error can be quantified by the mean-squared error matrix formalism.
+Specifically, the mean squared error is characterized by the \(d \times d\) mean-squared error matrix \(\mathbf{\Sigma}\), whose elements are defined as